d13r/laravel-breadcrumbs/README.md

 ### There's a new version of Laravel - can you add support for it?

+Since version 5.3.2, there is no maximum version of Laravel specified in [composer.json](composer.json), so most of the time it will just work.

-Yes - if/when (1) someone [submits a pull request](#contributing) to add it, or (2) I decide to upgrade my own applications - whichever comes first.
-(In practice it's usually the former because I don't generally upgrade on day 1.)
+If it breaks for any reason, it will be fixed when (1) someone [submits a pull request](#new-version-of-laravel) to fix it, or (2) I decide to upgrade my own applications - whichever comes first.
+In practice it's usually the former because I don't generally upgrade on day 1.

 ### Why is there no Breadcrumbs::resource() method?